jmbejara/finm-python-crash-course/docs_src/discussion_01.md

 Notebooks through the standard Jupyter server, Jupyter Notebooks in VS Code, using IPython in the command line, and running Python scripts directly from the command line (`.py` files).
 - **Individual Help with Setup.** Save 30-45 minutes at the end to help students individually with their setup.
+It's probably helpful to save even up to an hour during this first lecture to help students with their setups.
+I hope to save some time at the end of each lecture to help students with their setups.
+This is an important purpose of this August review.
+It is most useful if it is interactive and if students can get one-on-one help before the school year starts.

 ## Homework